oVirt/ovirt-site/source/vdsm/vm-startup.html.md

 ### Migrations and the VM Migration destination flow

+In order to properly describe the 'Migration destination' flow is beneficial to step back and describe the whole migration flow on its entirety.
+On this page, the focus is still on the VM creation phase, so more detailed description of Migration is demanded to other wiki pages.

+In a nutshell, migration si performed through libvirt using the [peer to peer flow](http://libvirt.org/migration.html#flowpeer2peer).
+This means

+*   the actual migration is done by libvirt which in turn uses the facilities of the underlying QEMU
+*   the source host is in charge of control of the operation, thus
+*   the destination hosts acts as receiver, and it is controlled by the source hosts (see below for a detailed description of the 'Migration Destination' startup)
+*   the control and the ownership of the VM is passed from source to destination after a succesfull migration
+*   if migration fails, the source keeps running and the destination is trasparently destroyed

 ## Rewrite objectives

 *   add more tests! **both** unit-tests and functional (probably need to revamp vm functional tests as well)